Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature

 When planning your flower garden, wouldn't it be nice to have something rare and unusual to show off to your neighbors?
 You can do just that if you plant Sea Holly flowers, as you can see from the photographs.
 Some of them are the rarest color available—blue!
-Once you plant them, they are so easy to maintain, requiring very little care.
+Once you plant them, they are so easy to maintain and require very little care.
 The Big Blue Sea Holly (Eryngium zabelii) is my personal favorite with its steel blue prickly flowers laying atop a beautiful mound of silvery blue leaves.

 But, when it comes to Sea Holly, the initial planning is very important because they have tap roots that, although they can grow deep into the ground and find water where other plants can't, don't like to be disturbed once planted.
 Wherever you plant them, that's where they need to stay.
 Kathy Wolfe of the Washington State University Extension Service wrote a great paper on roots called The Hidden World of Roots.